- CCTV Video Analytics & AI

 CCTV and access control can work together to monitor visitors to the school.
 On such a large premises with a high volume of people every day, it can be overwhelming to keep track of everyone, and the fallout for a misstep is steep when it comes to child safety.

-CCTV in schools can be used further than protecting children from potential physical harm.
-Surveillance on school premises can be used to monitor pupil behaviour including bullying and enhance the learning experience for students.
+CCTV cameras in schools can be used for more than protecting children from potential physical harm.
+Surveillance on school premises can be used to monitor pupil actions, including bullying and anti-social behaviour, and enhance the learning experience for students.

-Research conducted by the BBC in 2012 explored the effectiveness of CCTV within the classroom.
+Research conducted by the BBC in 2012 explored the advantages of CCTV cameras within the classroom.
 Results showed that pupils freely admitted CCTV had little impact on theft, but it did have a significant impact in the prevention of bullying.

 CCTV measures can also be a great aid in helping schools comply with the latest Ofsted Guidelines.
 The expectation from Ofsted is that “appropriate arrangements must be taken to ensure children’s and learners’ security, taking into account the local context”.